Lohchab1212/health-risk-predictor/README.md

   "message": "Please consult a doctor for proper diagnosis."
 }
 ```
+## Limitations
+- Dataset skews toward older population (mean age 63)
+- Model may overestimate risk for younger individuals
+- Not intended for medical diagnosis

 ## ⚠️ Disclaimer
 This project is for **educational purposes only** and should not be used for medical diagnosis.
 ---